apjanke/repro-poi-corrupt-xml/README.md

 And then open that directory in a text editor.

+### Java versions

+To make this a fair reproduction, you need to have a Java 8 JRE installed on your machine, and use that.
+On Mac, this is detected automatically (using `/usr/libexec/java_home`).
+On Linux, you need to get your Java 8 JRE on your path yourself, so calling plain `java` invokes Java 8.

 ## What's going on

 For me, when I run this code under a plain Java 8 JDK, the resulting `.xlsx` files are fine, and open with no problem in Excel.